 Immunophenotyping.
 This test shows the types and amounts of proteins made or expressed by the leukemia cells.
-Knowing if the cancer cells express the proteins more like those of normal white blood cells called B-cells or T-cells will help doctors plan appropriate treatment and is useful to help predict how well treatment will work.
+Knowing if the cancer cells express the proteins more like those of normal white blood cells called B-cells or T-cells will help doctors plan appropriate treatment.
+It is also useful to help predict how well treatment will work.

 Response to early treatment.
-How well treatment works in the first one to four weeks of treatment may predict the disease’s overall response to treatment.
+How well treatment works in the first 1 to 4 weeks of treatment may predict the leukemia’s overall response to treatment.
 This will be determined by examining the child’s blood or bone marrow regularly.
 Recent studies have shown that some children may need more intense treatment to improve the chance of a cure.
-This includes children whose cancer is not responding well to early treatment or those who have high levels of residual leukemia cells (cells remaining after treatment) at the end of remission induction (see Treatment Options).
+This includes children whose cancer is not responding well to early treatment or those who have high levels of residual leukemia cells (cells remaining after treatment) at the end of remission induction (see Types of Treatment).

 Doctors also use the following terms to describe the state of ALL for each child:

 Untreated ALL.
 The child has not yet received any treatment.